 Boost your savings and earnings from solar PV by putting them into a cash Isa, regular savings account or even a high-interest current account.
-Use Which?
-Money Compare to to find the best for your money.

 The most cost-effective way to pay for the installation of solar PV panels is upfront and in full.

 If you don't have the cash to pay upfront, you could consider a loan or remortgaging.
 You'll have to pay interest on any money you borrow and loan repayments could exceed the returns you make from the solar PV system, so make sure you do your calculations carefully.